Human Engineer

 You view the development of the exoskeleton from a medical and people-oriented perspective, through which you ensure that Project MARCH not only develops a technical, but also a user-friendly and medically safe training tool.

-As Human Engineer you make sure that the exoskeleton is safe to operate for the pilot.
+As a Human Engineer you make sure that the exoskeleton is safe to operate for the pilot.
 Besides that, you analyse, generate and optimise the gait (walking pattern), so they are as human-like as possible.
 Furthermore, you ensure that for all aspects of the exoskeleton the user-friendliness and medical justification is considered.
 Finally, you have the possibility to take up or start other (medical) projects.

 What you will do as Human Engineer